Pinto-PINTO/NLP-Workshop/README.md

-Sure, here's a sample Readme.md file for your NLP-Workshop project:

 # NLP-Workshop: Hands-on Projects with Python

 Welcome to the NLP-Workshop!
 This repository contains a collection of hands-on Natural Language Processing (NLP) projects that cover a range of techniques and applications, including sentiment analysis, text classification, named entity recognition, and more.
 Each project is designed to teach you important NLP concepts and practical coding skills in Python.